wigging/wigging.github.io/_notes/sublime-text.md

 }
 ```

-Some excellent packages to customize Sublime Text are listed below.
+A list of excellent packages to customize Sublime Text is shown below.
 Some packages have dependencies so read the installation instructions before proceeding.
+Package Control must be installed first since it is the package manager for Sublime Text.

 - [Package Control](https://packagecontrol.io)
 - [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter)